-For the first 24 hours I leave my loaves out on rack or board, or in a linen or cotton bag before slicing them.
+For the first 24-36 hours I leave my loaves out on rack to fully cool, then on a board, uncovered, or in a linen or cotton bag before slicing them.

 After that, I wrap what’s left of my loaves in strong plastic bags, expelling as much air as possible and tying then tightly.
 (I reuse the same bags over and over..!)
 And I store it like that in my bread bin.

 *Only ever store or freeze fresh loaves once they’ve fully cooled.

 When I bake several loaves at once, I freeze the extras.
 Again I wrap them in plastic bags and put them in the freezer.

 To defrost I remove the bread from the freezer last thing at night, take it out of the bag, sit in on a cooling rack, and let it defrost overnight.
 Next morning it’s perfect crusty, as if freshly baked.